 This is an I statement.

-Go to the Clinical Considerations section for additional information about suggestions for practice regarding the I statement.
+Go to the Clinical Considerations section for suggestions for practice regarding the I statement.

-The USPSTF found inadequate evidence that the oral screening examination accurately detects oral cancer.
+The USPSTF found convincing evidence that screening tests can accurately detect chlamydia and gonorrhea.

-The USPSTF concludes that the evidence is insufficient to determine the balance of benefits and harms of screening for oral cancer in asymptomatic adults.
+The USPSTF concludes that the current evidence is insufficient to assess the balance of benefits and harms of screening for chlamydia and gonorrhea in men.

 Patient Population Under Consideration

 This recommendation applies to all sexually active adolescents and adults, including pregnant women.

 Age is a strong predictor of risk for both chlamydial and gonococcal infections, with highest infection rates found in women ages 20 to 24 years, followed by women ages 15 to 19 years.
 Among men, infection rates are highest in those ages 20 to 24 years (1).